kennywong524/kennywong524.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋🏻 Welcome!
+title: "Welcome!
 I'm Kenny"
 excerpt: "About me"
 author_profile: true
+classes: home-page
 redirect_from:
   - /about/
   - /about.html